 $ cargo build

-Finished dev [unoptimized + debuginfo] target(s) in 0.0s
+Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.0s

 $ cargo build --release

-Finished release [optimized] target(s) in 0.0s
+Finished `release` profile [optimized] target(s) in 0.0s

 The dev and release are these different profiles used by the compiler.

 Cargo has default settings for each of the profiles that apply when you haven’t explicitly added any [profile.*] sections in the project’s Cargo.toml file.
 By adding [profile.*] sections for any profile you want to customize, you override any subset of the default settings.
 For example, here are the default values for the opt-level setting for the dev and release profiles: